How to Make Max’s Boots

 The boots Max wears in the first movie are 1970s Australian Rossiter aka Rossi motorcycle boots.

-(more info here: https://madmaxcostumes.com/boots.htm)
+(more info here: http://madmaxcostumes.com/boots.htm)

 Given that these are now rare and expensive the best option is to have a pair of less expensive boots modified.
 Old Russian (or similar country like Ukraine) military boots are a good match.
 Vintage style German officer boots can also work.
 The bottom portion of the boots is nearly identical, only a very close look will reveal that the overlap is opposite where the two parts of the boot come together (i.e the seams are a little different).